ishan-mishra/sample-website-2/index.md

 I am an astronomy graduate student at Cornell University.
 Learn more about my interests [here](/about/about.md).
 To learn more about my background, check out my [CV](/CV.pdf).

-This website has been mad using Markdown.
+This website has been made using Markdown.
 I use the [editor on GitHub](https://github.com/ishan-mishra/sample-website-2/edit/master/index.md) to maintain and preview the content for my website in Markdown files.

 Whenever I commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in the site, from the content in your Markdown files.